This article of Fluid Mechanics questions and answers will be helpful to you when you are going for an interview in a core company.

 The ‘γ‘ value is different for different gases and is as follows.

-So these are the most probable important questions and answers to Fluid Mechanics and hydraulic machines.
-We will try to update this list every month, with some new questions and their answers.
+So these are the most probably important Fluid Mechanics questions and answers.
+We will try to update this list every month with some new questions and their answers.